lakshmisahithi29/gitsetgo/README.md

-This is an trial for git
+This is a trial for git